-Asking these questions about a product or service is part of our initial UX review and product strategy services.
+Asking these questions about a product or service is part of our initial UX review and digital product strategy services.
 During this process, we go beyond simply testing the usability of the design to understand the entire user experience.
 It’s not only about asking users if they can efficiently complete a task; we want to know whether our design would add value to their lives, provide the functionality they need, and constitute a more delightful experience than what they’re used to.

 Why is User Experience Important?